openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 ## Usage optoins

-pScripts can be used in a batch fashion or cmdline.
+pScripts can be used in a batch fashion or with command line helper functions.
 Here is a list of all tests that can be run:

 1) post-invalid-bitbucket-pull-request.sh
 2) post-github-commits.sh